ParvazDevRZ/Dar-Kooye-Sokhan/README.md

 - Cultural and philosophical perspectives
 - Contributions to Persian literature

-This section introduces users to the timeless figures who shaped Persian poetry and culture.
+This section introduces the timeless figures who shaped Persian poetry and culture.

 ---